CastilloAnthony/Extreme_Reactor_Interface/README.md

     -Increment/decrement control rods
     -Toggle/increment/decrement automations
     -Remove client authorizations
-- Updater script
-    - run "er_interface/updater" to update the program
-- Monitor support
+- Singular (large) Monitor support
-- Support for power production or vapor production configurations
+- Support for power production or vapor production configurations of reactors
 - Multiple dynamically selected information pages
+- Histograms with varying settings
 - Password protection and cryptography
 - Remote access to the server via pocket computers or satellite computers
 - Support for multiple remote clients concurrently (suggested limit: TBD)
 - Client management page where you can remove clients and force them to re-establish a connection
     - Clients must manually remove "er_interface/keys/server.key" in order to be eligible for re-authorization
+- Updater script
+    - run "er_interface/updater" to update the program

 ## Installation
 To install onto a ComputerCraft device type this into the console: